-Want to learn more about jalapeno cooking? this roasting jalapeno in 4 ways may provide you great ideas.
+Want to learn more about jalapeno cooking? this roasting jalapeno in 4 ways may provide you with great ideas.

 The ingredients